barumau/pandunia/engli/engli-pandunia.md

 have : ada
 have sex : seksa
 hazard (chance) : zar
-he or she or it : ye
+he or she or it : le
 head : sar
 headmaster (principal) : darsoxef
 heal (cure) : medika